JayPanoz/lang-checker/README.md

 npm test
 ```

 This will run unit tests with mocha.
-Note the `console` usage of the script will be output.
+Note the `console` is stubbed so that it doesn’t print usage to `stdout`.